Applying to Wesleyan

 Wesleyan notifies all applicants electronically for all admission decisions.
 Instructions on how to view your online decision letter will be sent via e-mail prior to the notification date.
 Related materials will be mailed to students who are admitted, deferred or waitlisted.
 For those students whose applications are denied, letters will be available online only.

-Yes.
-The latest testing date for Early Decision I is November, and the latest testing date for Early Decision II is January, in order for the admission committee to have all of your testing information for evaluation.
+If you select to send scores along with your application, the latest testing date for Early Decision I is November, and the latest testing date for Early Decision II is January, in order for the admission committee to have all of your testing information for evaluation.
 We receive scores electronically in 10-14 days and it is not advised to pay to rush test scores.

 What happens to my application if I am not offered admission through one of the ED programs?

 If you are not admitted in Early Decision I, you may either be denied admission or deferred to Early Decision II or Regular Decision.
 If you are not admitted in Early Decision II, you may either be denied admission or deferred to Regular Decision.
 Wesleyan does not defer a large number of applicants, but rather uses deferrals when further information may be available at a later date or evaluation in the context of the entire admission pool may be important.

 Does applying Early Decision increase my chances for admission?

 Applying Early Decision has advantages both for the applicant and Wesleyan.
 Early Decision candidates simplify their college searches and ease the stress and expense that accompanies the admission process.
 It is also an applicant’s opportunity to let the admission committee know that Wesleyan is your first choice and that you are committed to enroll.